maxlebedev/maleficer/README.md

             + and that takes B * CD to clear
     - add aoe into the spell power budget calculation
     - Aegis (spell-based buff) decaying shield
+        * while you have Aegis N, take N less damage
+        * this can get out of hand, esp if the cooldown on that spell is low
     - Some sort of Storm/Combo mechanic would be really cool
     - Should some damge be in ranges?
     - small chance of "named" scrolls with unique effects